 Once you’ve passed the trial user test with UserTesting, you’re required to complete a profile, containing some basics such as your age, gender and income level.
 You also need to select which devices you have access to, as this helps the platform know which tests to allocate to you.

-In some cases, there’s a small screening test to make sure you meet certain criteria.
+In most cases, there’s a small screening test to make sure you meet certain criteria.
 Some of these are very specific, asking if you work in a specific industry, for example.
 On other occasions, it’s slightly less clear what the criteria for acceptance is.
-Regardless, it doesn’t take more than a minute or two for this screening process, so it doesn’t feel like you’re wasting a bunch of time.
+Regardless, it doesn’t take more than a minute or two for this screening process, so it doesn’t feel like you’re wasting too much time.
+Survey sites are far worse for this!

 Once you’ve grabbed a test and are approved for it, the screen recording begins.
 You complete the tasks using a simple interface, speaking all your thoughts out loud as you go.
 Once you’re done, there are usually two or three brief written questions to complete at the end of the test.